World Famous Shigir Idol is Twice as Old as Stonehenge! [New Study]

 Illustration of the Shigir Idol.
-Public Domain
+(Public Domain)

-The body of the prehistoric sculpture is flat and rectangular, and horizontal lines cross at approximate chest level, appearing to represent ribs.
-The ancient makers gave the idol seven faces at different levels of the statue, suggesting to academics that the positions likely relate to a hierarchy.
+The body of the prehistoric sculpture is flat and rectangular, and horizontal lines cross at approximately chest level, appearing to represent ribs.
+The ancient artists gave the idol seven faces at different levels of the statue, suggesting to academics that the positions likely relate to a hierarchy.
 Three figures are located one above the other on both the front and the back, and a seventh figure connects both sides, completing the composition.

 Researchers believe that the idol’s high cheekbones and straight nose may reflect what the creators looked like at the time.

-The incredible wooden sculpture was pulled from peat bog in the in the western fringes of Siberia, Russia, 125 years ago.
-As if in a time capsule, the idol sat excellently preserved some four meters (13.5 feet) below the ground, protected by the anti-bacterial properties of peat, which prevented decomposition.
+The incredible wooden sculpture was pulled from a peat bog in the in the western fringes of Siberia, Russia, 125 years ago.
+As if in a time capsule, the idol sat excellently preserved some four meters (13.5 feet) below the ground, protected by the antibacterial properties of peat, which prevented decomposition.

-The sculpture was found in numerous fragments, but when pieced together, it was discovered the surface was covered in Mesolithic symbols and geometric designs, including: chevrons, straight lines, herring-bone hatching, squiggly lines, and more.
+The sculpture was found in numerous fragments, but when pieced together, it was discovered the surface was covered in Mesolithic symbols and geometric designs, including chevrons, straight lines, herring-bone hatching, squiggly lines, and more.
 If these are a purposeful message of primitive writing, it would make the Shigir Idol the world’s oldest code on the planet.